-No Delineation Procedure Completed Prior to Commencemen t of Consents (Yes/No) Comment 6.
-Hydrophytic vegetation determination.
-Based on the data gathered, conduct a hydrophytic vegetation determination using the following flow chart (figure 1).
+No. Delineation Procedure Completed Prior to Commencement of Consents (Yes/No) Comment 6. hydrophytic vegetation determination using the following flow chart (figure 1).
 Figure 1: Flow chart of steps for hydrophytic (wetland) vegetation determination.
 Wetland indicator status abbreviations: FAC= facultative; FACW = facultative wetland; OBL = obligate wetland.
-Rapid Test Wetland (hydrophytic) No with experience and knowledge of the locality, detailing the reasons for the disagreement shall be provided to Council within 30 working days from the date that the assessment was sent to the party.
-Council has the final authority over the delineation of a natural wetland and will provide a report to the Consent Holders and the Director-General of Conservation detailing the reasons for its decision, including the identification and discussion of areas of agreement and disagreement within 5 working days of receipt of the disagreeing parties report.
-All dominant species OBL or FACW Fail Dominance Test > 50% dominants OBL, FACW or FAC Fail Pass Are all/most dominants No wetland vegetation FAC?
-Indicators of hydric soil and wetland hydrology present?
-Non-wetland vegetation Prevalence Index Pl ≤ 3.0 Pass Wetland vegetation Wetland indicator status ratings for species are in Clarkson et al. 2013 and subsequent updates.
+No conclusions and recommendations of the WDR, then a report by a suitably qualified hydrogeologist and/or an ecologist, both with experience and knowledge of the locality, detailing the reasons for the disagreement shall be provided to Council within 30 working days from the date that the assessment was sent to the party.
+Council has the final authority over the delineation of a natural wetland and will provide a report to the Consent Holders and the Director-General of Conservation Rapid Test All dominant species OBL or FACW Pass Wetland (hydrophytic) vegetation detailing the reasons for its decision, including the identification and discussion of areas of agreement and disagreement within 5 working days of receipt of the disagreeing parties report.
+Dominance Test >50% dominants OBL, FACW or FAC Pass Are all/most No dominants FAC?
+Wetland vegetation Indicators of hydric soil and wetland hydrology present?
+No .
+Non-wetland vegetation Prevalence Index PI ≤ 3.0 Pass Wetland vegetation Wetland indicator status ra subsequent updates. atings for species are in Clarkson et al. 2 2013 and